ggnkua/hatari/readme.md

 qmake
 make
 ```
 This should build Tat's debugger GUI.
-If you want this to run outside a mingw
+If you want this to run outside a MinGW
 console (who doesn't?) type also the following: ```windeployqt.exe
 release/```.
 Then you have the pleasure of copying 2347832462396 dlls from the
 ```mingw32/bin``` directory to the ```release``` folder.
 These did the trick